erfmlk/coupon-acceptance-analysis/README.md

 # Coupon Acceptance Analysis
+**Project for Assignment 5.1: Will the Customer Accept the Coupon?**
+_First Practical Application Assignment_
+Course: **Professional Certificate in Machine Learning and Artificial Intelligence by Berkeley**
+**By: Erfan Maleki**

+---

+##  Overview
 This project analyzes customer behavior to predict whether they will accept in-vehicle coupons under various conditions such as time of day, weather, passengers, destination, and coupon type.
 The dataset is sourced from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/in-vehicle+coupon+recommendation).

 ---

-## **Objective**
+##  Objective
 The main goal is to identify the differences between customers who accept coupons and those who do not and provide actionable recommendations for targeted marketing strategies.

 ---

-## **Dataset Details**
+##  Dataset Details
 The dataset includes:
 - **Destination**: Home, work, or no urgent place
 - **Time of Day**